Foodflation is registering at the checkout lines of your local grocery store – and in a bigger way than has been seen in decades.

 Meanwhile, some large meat-packing facilities have been hit with virus outbreaks spread by their largely foreign-born workforces – threatening meat supplies to grocers.

 The most dramatic price rises are being seen in beef, pork, poultry, fish, and eggs.

-Kroger and other supermarket chains are putting quantity limits meat purchases – just as they previously had done for bottled water, toilet paper, and bleach over concerns that supply chains would not be able to keep up with growing demand for these household staples.
+Kroger and other supermarket chains are putting quantity limits on meat purchases – just as they previously had done for bottled water, toilet paper, and bleach over concerns that supply chains would not be able to keep up with the growing demand for these household staples.

 Supply chain glitches have also been showing up in the precious metals bullion market.

-The availability of gold and silver coins depends on a smoothly functioning chain of suppliers – from mines, to refiners, to mints, to dealers.
+The availability of gold and silver coins depends on a smoothly functioning chain of suppliers – from mines to refiners, to mints, to dealers.
 Unfortunately, the virus has caused many mines to shutter and some refiners and mints (including the U.S. Mint) to close temporarily.

 Many bullion dealers are also struggling despite surging demand for their products.
-Poorly prepared dealers are having difficulty acquiring inventory and managing exposure to market volatility, costing them tons of customers to better positioned dealers like Money Metals Exchange.
+Poorly prepared dealers are having difficulty acquiring inventory and managing exposure to market volatility, costing them tons of customers to better-positioned dealers like Money Metals Exchange.

 Bullion customers, in turn, are facing elevated premiums for most bullion products.
 In the long run, though, these premiums may be a small price to pay for the security of being able to own physical precious metals.

 There may come a day when surging demand so completely overwhelms the supply chain that physical precious metals become practically impossible to obtain.